 Morrison began his career in his native Britain, where he was a designer animator for Media Forum Studios.
 He designed the UX for BAA interactive kiosks at London’s Gatwick Airport, plus motion graphics for ground breaking multimedia product launch campaigns for NEC laptops, HP and Olivetti.

-His achievements have been recognized by being on teams that have won BIMA (British Interactive Media Award), Envision Award, Communicator Awards and with an entry at the .Mov Festival a motion graphics showcase in Sapporo Japan.
+His achievements have been recognized by being on teams that have won BIMA (British Interactive Media Award), InVision Award, Communicator Awards and with an entry at the .Mov Festival a motion graphics showcase in Sapporo Japan.

 Morrison earned BAHons, Bachelor of Arts with Honors, in Graphic Design specializing in animation from Middlesex University in London (Formerly the prestigious HornseyCollege of Art) and prior completed the Arts Foundation course at Brighton University.
 An intensive creative exploration of all multiple creative disciplines and conceptual creative development.